J2c0bs0n/J2c0bs0n.github.io/major Project/proposal.md

 - Music
 - Imagery
 - Inventory
+- If time warrants it, a longer story

 ## List of Completed Proposals
 - A means of inputing your answer
 - A short story
+- Music